 Construction work will start in the second half of 2021.
 If everything continues to go according to plan, Helmond will have a city office in mid-2023 that meets the highest requirements with regard to sustainability and comfort.

-Images: Plotfish for Kraaijvanger Architects.
+Images: Plotfish about this Kraaijvanger Architects.